billweasley/resume.pdf/markdown/resume_en.md

 - <datetime>2019.02 - 2019.03</datetime> <head_><head_title>Integrating BERT and Embeddings into CommonsenseQA Chanllenge</head_title> </head_>
 <description><small>
-We fine-turned Google BERT to CommonsenseQA challenge 1.0 (with 3 options of each question) and then integrated Conceptnet Numberbatch and ELMo embeddings attempting to improve the model performance.
+We fine-turned Google BERT to CommonsenseQA challenge 1.0 (with 3 options for each question) and then integrated Conceptnet Numberbatch and ELMo embeddings attempting to improve the model performance.
 The challenge involves a set of MCQ questions requiring human commonsense knowledge.
 We achieved 68.79% of accuracy on validation set using BERT + ELMo (soly BERT : 67.47%; BERT + Numberbatch: 67.68%).
 </small>
 </description>